tensorflow/docs/site/en/programmers_guide/saved_model.md

 *  To add any additional ops needed to convert data from the input format into the feature `Tensor`s expected by the model.

-The function returns a @{tf.estimator.export.ServingInputReceiver} object, which packages the placeholders and the resulting feature `Tensor`s together.
+The function returns a `tf.estimator.export.ServingInputReceiver` object, which packages the placeholders and the resulting feature `Tensor`s together.

 A typical pattern is that inference requests arrive in the form of serialized `tf.Example`s, so the `serving_input_receiver_fn()` creates a single string placeholder to receive them.
-The `serving_input_receiver_fn()` is then also responsible for parsing the `tf.Example`s by adding a @{tf.parse_example} op to the graph.
+The `serving_input_receiver_fn()` is then also responsible for parsing the `tf.Example`s by adding a `tf.parse_example` op to the graph.

-When writing such a `serving_input_receiver_fn()`, you must pass a parsing specification to @{tf.parse_example} to tell the parser what feature names to expect and how to map them to `Tensor`s.
-A parsing specification takes the form of a dict from feature names to @{tf.FixedLenFeature}, @{tf.VarLenFeature}, and @{tf.SparseFeature}.
+When writing such a `serving_input_receiver_fn()`, you must pass a parsing specification to `tf.parse_example` to tell the parser what feature names to expect and how to map them to `Tensor`s.
+A parsing specification takes the form of a dict from feature names to `tf.FixedLenFeature`, `tf.VarLenFeature`, and `tf.SparseFeature`.
 Note this parsing specification should not include any label or weight columns, since those will not be available at serving time&mdash;in contrast to a parsing specification used in the `input_fn()` at training time.